fram-x/FluidTransitions/README.md

 `react-native run-ios|run-android`

 ### Shared Element Transitions
 This example shows how two elements can be set up to automatically transition between each other when navigating between screens.
-The example can be found in the file [SharedElements.js](./Examples/src/SharedElements.js).
+A more detailed edition of this example can be found in the file [SharedElements.js](./Examples/src/SharedElements.js).

+> Note that a shared transition happens between two elements of the same type and content.
+The library animates position and scale between the two.
+Using different styles and content in two shared elements will result in strange transitions.

 ```javascript
 const Screen1 = (props) => (